 - Appointment and removal of directors.

-Most new companies elect to use ‘model articles’ (a little like standard terms and conditions) which are available via the Government’s website here.
+Most new companies elect to use ‘model articles’ (similar to standard terms and conditions), available on the Government’s website here.

 Can you make changes in the future?

-If Companies House does not approve your Articles (or any amendments), then your application for incorporation may be rejected.
-You can have new Articles drafted professionally if you are not adopting a standard set to reduce the risk of your application being rejected.
+If Companies House does not approve your Articles (or any amendments), your application may be rejected.

 Tax-efficient protection for directors